crycode-de/ioBroker.discord/README.md

 * List server and channel members including member roles
 * Support for discord slash commands to get and set state values
 * Support for [text2command](https://github.com/ioBroker/ioBroker.text2command) (has to enabled for each `.message` state where it should be used)
+* Send and edit messages and await message reactions using Scripts

 ## Planned features